fbgallet/roam-extension-live-ai-assistant/README.md

 A large number of [source languages are supported](https://platform.openai.com/docs/guides/speech-to-text/supported-languages), but the target language is currently limited to English.
 This limitation can be easily overcome through post-processing using a generative AI, as it only requires asking it to translate into almost any language.

+#### Audio transcription command

+When a block contains audio, an **"Audio transcription"** command appears in the context menu.
+It transcribes audio using Gemini (if current model includes "gemini") or OpenAI/Groq Whisper (using default Voice transcription model defined in settings), then formats the output into proper paragraphs.
+Add custom instructions in the prompt field to customize transcription and eventually name speakers.

+### Audio analysis

+⚠️ Currently audio analysis is only available with **Google Gemini models**

+You can analyze audio files directly in your prompts by including audio URLs or using Roam's audio embed format.
+Simply insert an audio file in your prompt or context and the AI will transcribe and/or analyze its content (if the audio is in the context, you have to use "audio" keyword in your prompt to activate audio analysis).

+**Supported audio formats:**

+- `{{[[audio]]: url}}` - Roam audio embed format
+- Direct audio file URLs - Supports .mp3, .wav, .aiff, .aac, .ogg, .flac, .m4a extensions

+**Audio segment analysis:**
+You can analyze specific segments of audio files by adding time markers in your prompt (using `start:` or `from:` and/or `end:` or `to:`, and `s` or `m:ss` time format):

+- `start: 1:30` or `start: 90` - Start analysis at 1 minute 30 seconds (or 90 seconds)
+- `end: 5:00` or `end: 300` - End analysis at 5 minutes
+- Example: "Transcribe this audio start: 2:00 end: 4:30"
+- If no time markers are specified, the entire audio file will be analyzed

+**Use cases:**

+- Transcribe audio recordings (meetings, interviews, lectures, etc.)
+- Extract specific information from audio content
+- Analyze audio within a specific time range
+- Generate summaries or insights from audio files

+**Important notes:**

+- For large audio files (>20MB), they will be uploaded via Google's Files API
+- Smaller audio files are processed inline for faster analysis
+- If you don't provide specific instructions, the AI will provide a transcription by default
+- You can combine audio analysis with other AI capabilities (e.g., summarization, translation, Q&A)

 ### Text to speech (TTS)

 You can have any selection read aloud (the focus block, part of the selected text in that block, or a set of selected blocks).
 You just need an active OpenAI key (since the `gpt-4o-mini-tts` model will be used) and run the `Text To Speech` command from Live AI context menu.
 Press `Escape` to stop the reading.
 It can take a few seconds for processing data before speaking.
 Estimated cost is $0.015/minute.